rgraciano/echo-sonos/README.md

   advancedMode: true              // Allows you to specify and change default rooms and music services.
 Requires additional AWS setup

 # Optional Security Features
+The echo-sqs-proxy solution allows Echo-Sonos to communicate with the node-sonos-http-api solution without having to alter your firewall to open your server to the Internet or having to make any of the changes below.
+Read the README file in the echo-sqs-proxy directory for instructions.

-echo-sonos supports both HTTPS and basic auth, for those concerned with opening their Sonos server to the Internet.  options.example.js has flags and configuration information for both features.
+Alternatively, echo-sonos does support both HTTPS and basic auth, for those concerned with opening their Sonos server to the Internet.  options.example.js has flags and configuration information for both features.
 For HTTPS support, set "useHttps" to "true" and check to make sure the port is still correct.
 For basic auth, change the "auth" variable and replace the username and password with your own.

 ## Configuring node-sonos-http-api
 Securing node-sonos-http-api, HTTPS, and your home server are outside the bounds of this project.
 The below documentation is provided for convenience because so many people have asked me about it.
 You could certainly do much more to secure your home server.
 For starters, you could pin certificates to the client or put more effort behind secure key and credential storage.
 This is a DIY hobbyist project, and it's up to your discretion to determine how much effort to put into security.